IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-programming-model.md

 ![Trigger-Rule-Action Relationship](images/101-ex0-serverless-trigger-rule-action.png)

-With an appropriate set of rules, a single trigger event can invoke multiple actions.
-Events from multiple triggers can invoke the same action.
+With an appropriate set of rules, a single trigger event can invoke multiple actions and events from multiple triggers can invoke the same action.
+The diagram below depicts these trigger-action relationships enabled using rules:

 | 1 Trigger, 2 Actions | 2 Triggers, 1 Action |
 :-------------------------:|:-------------------------: